Dual-Iron/Gamerules/README.md

 You can use a few hotkeys while Rain World is in focus to control your gamerules.
 - Ctrl F1: Prints all gamerules in the console.
 You can find your console in `Rain World/BepInEx/LogOutput.log` .
 - Ctrl F2: Reads all gamerules from the file `Rain World/UserData/Gamerules.json`.
+The input can be formatted or not.
 - Ctrl F3: Writes all gamerules into the file `Rain World/UserData/Gamerules.json`.
+The output is unformatted.

 Your Rain World folder will be with the rest of your Steam apps (e.g. `C:/Program Files (x86)/Steam/steamapps/common/Rain World`).